Daniel Oerther: Selected work

 Oerther co-led studies to address food deserts in urban Cincinnati, and rural Missouri.
 And he has worked to eliminate childhood stunting in Brazil, Guatemala, and South Africa through the Global Research on WaSH - water, sanitation, and hygiene - to Eliminate childhood Stunting (GRoWES) project.

 Oerther helped to design, finance, construct, and equip community health clinics in Tanzania and Ghana.

-Oerther helped bring clean drinking water and community latrines to villages in Kenya, Tanzania, and India.
+And he helped bring clean drinking water and community latrines to villages in Kenya, Tanzania, and India.

 Oerther co-founded PulaCloud, LLC to bring entry-level jobs in human computation supporting the knowledge-economy to Kenya and to rural Missouri.

-Oerther and his family demonstrated small-home living in Missouri.
+And with his family, he demonstrated small-home living in Missouri.

 Oerther helped to design and launch a parametric insurance product, which aims to formalize the artisanal fishing sector throughout the Caribbean as a way of improving governance and sustainable management of catch fisheries via COAST - the Caribbean Ocean and Aquaculture Sustainability faciliTy.